flash62au/WiTcontroller/forking.md

 1. Click on the `Fetch origin` button`

-Any changes are now also in your repository on PC.
+Any changes are now also in your repository on your PC.

 ----